rayark/mast/README.md

 [Documentation](https://rayark.github.io/mast/)

 ## What is Mast?
-Mast is a coroutine library extending **iterator block** feature of C# languages to provides a more convinient and functional way to adopt the concept of **Coroutine**.
-It is widely used and becomes a fundemental keystone of developing game projects with Unity3D in Rayark.
+Mast is a coroutine library extending **iterator block** feature of C# language.
+It provides a more convinient and functional way to adopt the concept of **Coroutine**.
+It is widely used and becomes a fundamental keystone of developing game projects with Unity3D in Rayark.
 ## Why Mast?

 Since game programming often involves managing states of the program across a period of time (multiple frames).
 It is important to have a good way to manage the side effect of various game logic.
 That's why **coroutine** comes into sight for Unity3D.
 However, the coroutine implementation of Unity has some limitations